jubearsun/web-tier-2016/Week 2 - Style Guide and Responsive Design/README.md

 ## Warm Up
-* I'm going to go through an HTML file I created and you're going to tell me how to convert it to scss! - [https://github.com/jubearsun/hex-sp16](https://github.com/jubearsun/hex-sp16)
+* I'm going to go through an HTML file I created and you're going to tell me how to convert it to scss!
+The example will be pushed to this folder under `style-demo`
 * Demonstrate Emmet :) - [https://github.com/cle1994/InnoD_Web_Handbook/blob/master/1-setup_and_basics.md#helpful-things](https://github.com/cle1994/InnoD_Web_Handbook/blob/master/1-setup_and_basics.md#helpful-things)
 * What am I applying to all elements in the CSS file?
     * The star `*` selects all elements.